-D. Modification of Conditions.
+- D. Modification of Conditions.
 Any request to modify a condition of permit approval is to be considered either minor modification or a major modification.
 A minor modification shall be processed as a Type I. A major modification shall be processed in the same manner and shall be subject to the same standards as was the original application.
-However, the decision-maker may at their sole discretion, consider a modification request and limit its review of the approval criteria to those issues or aspects of the application that are proposed to be changed from what was originally approved.

-- Response: As cited in our findings to previous conditions of approval, the applicant is proposing to modify conditions of approval, including the following to be amended through this review process: - CP 08-05 COA #24, the applicant is requesting 5-foot PUEs along Agnes Avenue - CP 15-01 COA #29, the applicant is requesting changes to the Agnes Avenue cross-section - CP 15-01 COA #30, the applicant is no longer proposing the Agnes Avenue Extension
+However, the decision-maker may at their sole discretion, consider a modification request and limit its review of the approval criteria to those issues or aspects of the application that are proposed to be changed from what was originally approved. - Response: As cited in our findings to previous conditions of approval, the applicant is proposing to modify conditions of approval, including the following to be amended through this review process: - CP 08-05 COA #2, the applicant is requesting removal of the cap on the number of North Park parking stalls to exceed 28 - CP 08-05 COA #24, the applicant is requesting 5-foot PUEs along Agnes Avenue - CP 15-01 COA #29, the applicant is requesting changes to the Agnes Avenue cross-section - CP 15-01 COA #30, the applicant is no longer proposing the Agnes Avenue Extension